Ferrara, E. (2026). ECHO: Encoding Communities via High-order Operators. arXiv [cs.LG].

 Key Contributions

-• Memory-sharded full-batch InfoNCE: exact full-batch gradients with VRAM bounded by dynamic chunking of the negative-sample tensor.
+• A memory-sharded full-batch InfoNCE objective that preserves exact full-batch gradients while capping VRAM through dynamic chunking of the negative-sample tensor.

-• Chunked O(N·K) similarity extraction with degree-adaptive top-k and mutual-max symmetrization, replacing the dense O(N²) similarity matrix.
+• A chunked O(N·K) similarity extraction with degree-adaptive top-k filtering, replacing the dense O(N²) similarity matrix.

-• An open-source unified framework (ECHO-GNN) demonstrated end-to-end on graphs >1.6M nodes / >30M edges on commodity hardware.
+• An open-source unified framework (ECHO-GNN) that auto-engages sharded optimization based on hardware constraints, demonstrated at >1.6M nodes and >30M edges.

 Methods